|

 Oval shaped metal base was designed to accommodate the E1

 handset and a recessed dial.
-Available with or without
+Available with or

-included - phone set up for display).
+display).
 Price: $275.
 E1 handset. $250. with F1 handset, as shipped with later production units.
 To make it a working phone, either may be connected to an

-optional external ringer box ($40-100),
+optional external ringer box ($40-100), or an internal

-or an internal modern network ($25) to interface with the phone
+modern network ($25) to interface with the phone

 line.
 Email for details. |